IBM/hdp-search-spark-recommender/README.md

 This code pattern reads the movie data set and computes the model vectors using Spark.
 The Spark dataframes representing the movie data set and model vectors are then written to Solr by using the Solr Spark connector.
 The Solr connector for Spark can be downloaded from [Lucidworks' Spark-Solr repo](https://github.com/lucidworks/spark-solr).

-> This code pattern was tested with version 3.3.3 of the connector.
+> This code pattern was tested with version 3.5.1 of the connector.
 The Spark configurations need to be changed to add the connector jars in the Spark driver and executor classpath.
 This can be done via by following the steps below.

+> Special consideration:
+  The solr connector jar is available in two flavours.
+First one (non shaded) only carries classes specific to the connector.
+The second one (shaded) carries the connector specific classes along with all its dependencies.
+Ideally we want the shaded version of the jar that contains the dependency classes.
+However, it contains the full spark and scala classes which conflicts with the spark runtime when this jar is specified in spark classpath.
+To alleviate this problem, we need to remove the spark and scala classes from this jar.
+Below are the steps :

+  1. Copy the downloaded jar in a backup directory.
+  2. create a temporary work directory and cd to it.
+  3. Extract the jar using `jar -xvf <location of jar file>` into a work folder.
+  4. rm -rf scala
+  5. rm -rf org/apache/spark
+  4. jar -cvf spark-solr-3.5.1-shaded-modified.jar *

    1. Log into Ambari
    2. Select spark2 component
    3. Choose configuration tab and add the following property keys under "Custom spark2-defaults"
       * `spark.driver.extraClassPath` -> Path to the spark solr connector jar.
-        Example: `spark.driver.extraClassPath` -> `/home/user1/spark-solr-3.3.3-shaded.jar`
+        Example: `spark.driver.extraClassPath` -> `/home/user1/spark-solr-3.5.1-shaded-modified.jar`
       * `spark.executor.extraClassPath` -> Path to the spark solr connector jar
       * `spark.jars` -> Path to the spark solr connector jar